scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 - Path reversal: In SCION, every path is reversible.
 That is, the receiver of a packet can reverse the path in the packet header in order to produce a reply packet without having to perform a path lookup.
 Such a packet follows the original packet's path backwards.
 - Availability of certificates: In SCION, every entity is required to be in possession of all cryptographic material (including the ISD's TRC and certificates) that is needed to verify any message it sends.
 This (together with the path reversal) means that the receiver of a message can always obtain all this material by contacting the sender.
 This avoids circular dependencies between the PKI and connectivity.<br>

-**Note:** For a detailed description of a TRC and more information on the availability of certificates and TRCs, see the SCION Control-Plane PKI {{I-D.dekater-scion-pki}}.
+**Note:** For a detailed description of a TRC and more information on the availability of certificates and TRCs, see {{I-D.dekater-scion-pki}}.

 ## Resistance to partitioning